Basic crunchy birth plan: Have baby.

 CLICK HERE to read a birth plan aimed at an unmedicated vaginal birth.
 It includes contingencies for Cesarean birth or if the baby is sick, too.

-CLICK HERE to read a birth plan for a sexual abuse survivor.
+CLICK HERE to read a birth plan for a sexual assault survivor.
 This is a great example of why a birth plan can be so important and empowering.

 Earth Mama Angel Baby also has a free birth plan checklist.